-Due to COVID-19, there may not be pre-visits for your child.
-We will do our best to allow for some pre-visits outdoors or indoors.
-Every child during pre-visit is screened before coming into the Centre.
+We welcome new parent/guardians and arrange tours.
+We support and encourage parents to bring in their child for some pre-visits outdoors or indoors before a child starts his/her placement at Blue Elephant Daycare.
 Our Educators will be happy to send photos and videos of your child during the day once your child's placement begins with us.
 As a parent, you are welcome to call to talk to the Educator.
 Take a few moments to share information about your child in the beginning or end of the day to the person receiving your child as that will help us get to know your child or make adjustment easier ie: she likes to be rubbed in the back at nap time or he does not like the sound of a fire truck as it scares him etc. Feel free to call the daycare at any time to check about your child's day.
 Take the time at drop off to relay any pertinent information about your child that occurred especially relating to health or send us an email at info@blueelephantdaycare.com.